DianaGeorgievaa/FileSystem/README.md

 wc

-Counts number of words and lines in the given file
+Counts number of words and lines

 wc <file_name>